radiusxyz/bolt/testnets/holesky/README.md

   - [`cbETH`](https://holesky.etherscan.io/address/0x8720095Fa5739Ab051799211B146a2EEE4Dd8B37)
   - [`mETH`](https://holesky.etherscan.io/address/0xe3C063B1BEe9de02eb28352b55D49D85514C67FF)

+> [!NOTE]
+> These Vaults and Strategies have been deployed on Holesky by us, and are permissionless to opt in to.
+> For now, these are the only vaults & strategies that have been whitelisted by the Bolt protocol.

-Then you need to interact with two contracts on Holesky:
+After that, you need to interact with two contracts on Holesky:
 `BoltValidators` and `BoltManager`.
-The former is used to register your active validators into the protocol, while the latter is used to manage to register as an operator into the system and integrate with the restaking protocols.
+The former is used to register your active validators into the protocol, while the latter is used to register as an operator into the system and integrate with the restaking protocols.